 At Redemption Hill Church The 1689 Second London Baptist Confession of Faith is the basis of our Confession.
 This confession shares a high degree of continuity with the Reformed confessions.
 The 1689 is also written from a baptistic perspective and aligns most closely with our doctrinal convictions.
-Additionally, the 1689 has broad historic and catholic recognition as an orthodox confession of the Christian faith.
-Below are several doctrines of our confession, but the entire confession of faith can be obtained at the Trinity Fellowship Churches website.
+We have modernized and updated the 1689 to make is clear and useful.
+Below are 35 chapters of our confession of faith.

 1. The Holy Scriptures